> Turbine; infrasound

 I. Listening with Technologies; What we cannot Hear

 Imagine we are holding a microphone.
 What can the microphone sense and how it is different to what we sense?
 What sound can we hear and what sound can we not?
 Sound is not only of the human, and undermines human exceptionalism.
 Everything vibrates on some frequency and is touched by vibration, regardless of how imperceptible to human sensibility this might be⑥.
 Regarding inaccessible frequency, we can roughly grasp where it is using technical devices.
 This could be somewhere physically far away or beneath somewhere our bodies hardly access such as under the ground, or under the water.
-And the inaccessible frequency includes hearing beyond the sonic frequencies of our bare ears.
-We cannot comprehend the sound of what we cannot hear, but to perceive with the help of a technical device that there is a sonic world where beings interact outside human auditory awareness can be a way to encounter the ecological place.
+And the inaccessible frequency includes hearing beyond the sonic frequencies of our bare ears and to perceive with the help of a technical device that there is a sonic world where beings interact outside human auditory awareness can be a way to encounter the ecological place.

 Turbine; infrasound